What is folate-deficiency anemia?

 You have certain diseases of the lower digestive tract, such as celiac disease.
 This

 type of anemia also occurs in people with cancer.

-the mother absorbs it more slowly.
+the pregnant person absorbs it more slowly.
 A lack of folate during pregnancy is linked

-to

-major birth defects that affect the brain, spinal cord, and spine (neural tube defects).
+to major birth defects that affect the brain, spinal cord, and spine (neural tube

 Some babies are born unable to absorb folic acid.
 This can lead to megaloblastic anemia.

-shape.
-Early treatment is needed to prevent problems such as poor reasoning and learning.
+Early treatment is needed to prevent problems, such as poor reasoning and learning.

 Who is at risk for folate-deficiency anemia?